 How Track and Trace Systems are Helping Industries Around the World Combat Counterfeiting

 Counterfeit trade is a world-wide problem, posing health risks to consumers and affecting economies.
-To combat counterfeiting in major industries, governments and companies are turning to track and trace systems to ensure transparency throughout the supply chain.
+To combat counterfeiting in major industries, governments and companies are turning to track and trace systems to ensure supply chain transparency.

 In pharmaceuticals and the food and beverage industries, counterfeit products often contain low-quality ingredients that harm the health of consumers.
-Counterfeit cigarettes are also a threat because they often contain more harmful substances than are found in regulated cigarettes, such as asbestos or bacteria from feces.
-And since cigarettes and pharmaceuticals are big profit-earning industries—providing significant revenue for governments—the loss of revenue from counterfeit products also affects taxpayers.
+Counterfeit cigarettes are also a threat because they often contain more harmful substances than are found in regulated cigarettes.
+Examples of these contaminants are asbestos or bacteria from feces.
+And since cigarettes and pharmaceuticals are big profit-earning industries and provide significant revenue for governments, the loss of revenue also affects taxpayers.

-By placing printed codes (such as bar codes) on products at the time of packaging, regulated products can be tracked and traced throughout their entire shipping route.
+Regulated products are traceable throughout their entire shipping route.
+This is done by placing printed codes (such as bar codes) on products at the time of packaging,

-In the tobacco industry, track and trace systems help differentiate between regulated and counterfeit cigarettes, and can help identify if and where along the supply chain the authenticity of the cigarettes is compromised.
+In the tobacco industry, track and trace systems help differentiate between regulated and counterfeit cigarettes.
+In addition they help identify if and where along the supply chain the authenticity of the cigarettes is compromised.
 This system can also assist governments in unveiling counterfeit cigarette markets.

 For the food and beverage industry, low-quality and falsely-labelled ingredients often make it onto packaged products.
 Not only is this misleading to consumers, it can also pose serious health risks for those with dietary restrictions and allergies.
 The products could also be tainted with harmful contaminants.

-An efficient track and trace system can track products from their initial packaging to the grocery store warehouse, ensuring that the product ingredients are from a regulated source and are not compromised along the supply chain.
+An efficient track and trace system can track products from their initial packaging to the grocery store warehouse.
+This therefore ensures that the product ingredients are from a regulated source and are not compromised along the supply chain.